jspoh/feline_frenzy/Nikesaurus_ReadMe.txt

 - press space button to show the animations of sprite

 Collision Scene:
-- Press 'T' to toggle to show the AABB binding box around the sprite
+- Press 'T' to toggle to show the object's AABB bounding box
 - showcase of cloning entity with Left mouse click
 - showcase of player controller movement with the WASD keys

 Performance scene:
-- showcase of 2.5k entities, left mouse click will render out 500 entities per click.
+- showcase of 2.5k entities, left mouse click will render out 250 entities per click.
-- Cap at 5k entities
+- Cap at 3k entities